 Is a Beaglier the Right Pet For Me?

+The King Charles Cavalier Beagle mix has the potential to be an adorable, sweet family dog.
 There are certainly legions of loyal owners who love them!

 If you’d like a King Charles Cavalier Spaniel but you don’t want to perpetuate the health crisis facing these little dogs, a Beaglier could be a perfect alternative.

 As with any first generation cross, have a think about whether you’d be happy with either a Beagle or a King Charles Cavalier Spaniel before you bring home a Beaglier.
 You won’t know until your puppy grows up what combination of traits they’ve taken from each dog, but if you’re confident you’d be happy with either parent, that’s a good sign that a King Charles Cavalier Beagle mix won’t disappoint you!

 Make sure that your lifestyle will allow a Beaglier puppy to fit in with your family before deciding to bring one home.
 Research breeders and make sure the one you choose is reputable.
 If you decide that your family and lifestyle are well suited for a Beaglier, you will not regret bringing this adorable pup home.